 The history of Egyptian bracelets is as old as 5000 BCE.
 Starting with materials like bones, stones and woods to serve religious and spiritual interests.
 From the National Geographic Society, the Scarab Bracelet is one of the most recognised symbols of ancient Egypt.
 The scarab represented rebirth and regeneration.
-Carved scarabs were worn as jewelry and wrapped into the linen bandages of mummies.
+Carved scarabs were worn as jewellery and wrapped into the linen bandages of mummies.
 Myth told of the scarab god, Khepri, pushing the sun across the sky.
 In 2008, Russian archaeologists from the Institute of Archaeology and Ethnology of Novosibirsk, working at the site of Denisova Cave in the Altai Mountains of Siberia, uncovered a small bone fragment from the fifth finger of a juvenile hominin, dubbed the "X woman" (referring to the maternal descent of mitochondrial DNA) or the Denisova hominin.
-Artifacts, including a bracelet, excavated in the cave at the same level were carbon dated to around 40,000 BP.
+Artefacts, including a bracelet, excavated in the cave at the same level were carbon-dated to around 40,000 BP.